 - Walk the loop from Wells-next-the-sea to Holkham beach and back (get fish and chips afterwards in the harbour!)

-- Have a cup of tea and lunch in the Norfolk Lavender tea rooms (pick up Lavendar gifts and goodies from the farm shop too!)
+- Have a cup of tea and lunch in the Norfolk Lavender tea rooms (pick up Lavender gifts and goodies from the farm shop too!)

-- Walk through the Lavender fields (by the Norfolk Lavendar estate)
+- Walk through the Lavender fields (by the Norfolk Lavender estate)